Skip to content

 If you a are a night owl, it is probably genetic.
 Michael W. Young and his team at the Rockefeller University Laboratory of Genetics studied human sleep cycles for over 30 years and discovered a variant in the gene CRY1.
 The night owl variant of this gene, which controls one’s circadian clock, possesses a longer circadian cycle which makes an individual stay awake longer.
 Based on the research, one in 75 people in certain populations may have what has been called delayed sleep phase disorder or DSPD.

 For most people, a 24 hour sleep cycle is considered normal.
-However, a person with DSPD has a cycle around 30 minutes longer, as well as, delayed cycles in body temperature, hormones and melatonin—all variables that affect sleep.
+However, a person with DSPD, or the night owl gene, has a cycle around 30 minutes longer, as well as, delayed cycles in body temperature, hormones and melatonin—all variables that affect sleep.
 “Melatonin levels start to rise around 9 or 10 at night in most people,” emphasizes Young.
 “In a DSPD patient that doesn’t happen until 2 or 3 in the morning.”

 Alina Patke, a research associate in the laboratory with Young adds, “Carriers of the mutation have longer days than the planet gives them, so they are essentially playing catch-up for their entire lives,”